reproducibleMATLAB/matlab-project-template/README.md

 ## Contributing

-<PROJECT-NAME> <!-- markdownlint-disable-line MD033 --> is an open-source
+<PROJECT-NAME> is an open-source <!-- markdownlint-disable-line MD033 -->
-project and we welcome contributions from the community.
+project, and we welcome contributions from the community.

 If you'd like to contribute, please fork the repository and make changes as you'd like.
 Pull requests are warmly welcome.